prosperllc/Prosper-Android-SDK/README.md

         });
 ```

-#Get Prosper loan offers for a user
+# Collecting user details for Prosper loan offers

-To generate personalized loan offers for a user, Prosper requires 13 pieces of information about the loan applicant:
+To generate personalized loan offers for a user, Prosper requires 13 pieces of information about the loan applicant.

+We'll show you how to send this information to the SDK a bit later, but this list can help you decide whether you want to collect this information from your app, or let the SDK collect the information.
+Even if you have a small subset of this information, it may help to pass it to the SDK to speed the loan application process.

+User info required to generate loan offers:
  * Loan Amount
  * Loan Purpose
  * Self-Reported Credit Score